PKU-Alignment/Safe-Policy-Optimization/README.md

 |              Rewards              | Rewards is the pose distance between object and goal.
 You can check out the details [here](#r1) | Rewards is the pose distance between object and goal.
 You can check out the details [here](#r2) | Rewards is the pose distance between object and goal.
 You can check out the details [here](#r3) | Rewards is the pose distance between two object and  two goal, this means that both objects have to be thrown in order to be swapped over.
 You can check out the details [here](#r4) | Rewards is the pose distance between object and goal.
 You can check out the details [here](#r2) |
 |               Demo                | <img src="assets/hand/0v1.gif" align="middle" width="140" border="1"/> | <img src="assets/hand/hand_catch_underarm.gif" align="middle" width="140" border="1"/> | <img src="assets/hand/two_catch.gif" align="middle" width="130" border="1"/> | <img src="assets/hand/1v1.gif" align="middle" width="130" border="1"/> | <img src="assets/hand/2.gif" align="middle" width="130" border="1"/> |

-## Demo
-If you want to see some demo with our benchmark, you can check it [Demo](https://sites.google.com/view/safepo-benchmark)

-## The Team
+## PKU-MARL Team
 The Baseline is a project contributed by MARL team at Peking University, please contact yaodong.yang@pku.edu.cn if you are interested to collaborate.
 We also thank the list of contributors from the following open source repositories:
 [Spinning Up](https://spinningup.openai.com/en/latest/), [Bullet-Safety-Gym](https://github.com/SvenGronauer/Bullet-Safety-Gym/tree/master/bullet_safety_gym/envs), [SvenG](https://github.com/SvenGronauer/RL-Safety-Algorithms), [Safety Gym](https://github.com/openai/safety-gym).